sigcsets/sigcse2016/authors/src.md

 winners, can be found on the [ACM Student Research Competition home page (http://www.acm.org/src/)](http://www.acm.org/src/).

-{% section What Should a Submission Contain? %}
+## What Should a Submission Contain?

 Research projects from all areas of computer science are acceptable.
 The author submitting the abstract must still be a student at the time the